 Monitor and document every step of the procurement process;

 Identify and manage a list of approved supplier lists;

 3. Supplier engagement

-Every organization has suppliers who deliver essential products, perform regular maintenance, or complete one-time urgent repairs.
+Every best-in-class procurement organization has suppliers who deliver essential products, perform regular maintenance, or complete one-time urgent repairs.
 Effectively collaborating and partnering with vendors is a key enabler as it improves business expectations and value contribution.
 Best-in-class companies work closely with suppliers long after a deal has been signed.